-The Beautiful Tongue of the Devil (A. konjac)
+The Voodoo Lily or the Beautiful Tongue of the Devil (A. konjac)

 Amorphohallus konjac at the Conservatory of Flowers in San Francisco